WPezPlugins/wp-ezclasses-autoload/README.md

 IMPORTANT - Using WP ezClasses Autoload
 =======================================

 You are certainly welcome to use individual WP ezClasses on an as needed basis.
-It is intentionally uber-granular.
+It is intentionally uber-granular and developer-friendly.

 However, one of the founding ideals of the WP ezClasses framework is to reduce redundant code, as well as extend the native WordPress framework.
 That is, to "facade" (so to speak) native WP and make it quick and easier to work with.
 If it helps, try to imagine WP ezClasses as WordPress 6.5.